 Textbook-Free Learning

-As a 2nd-generation homeschool mom of five, I know how important it is to find things we can all study and learn together.
+As a second-generation homeschool mom of five, I know how important it is to find things we can all study and learn together.
 But with a wide age span that’s sometimes easier said than done!

 The joy of pursuing a textbook-free approach to science, history, geography, and a host of other subjects is that we can share a common learning experience while simultaneously challenging each individual child at their own appropriate level.